 If you have a job and have a contact/business card (especially for other expats), this improves your chance of being considered someone who can afford the rent.
 If you work for a popular company, even better, mention that first.

 When viewing the house, check for damp walls and leaky faucets.
 I remember renting a place that had a bucket of water in the bathroom.
-And then after signing a contract, I realised the faucet leaked every time it was turned on.
-The previous occupant used the bucket instead of fixing the faucet.
+After signing a contract, I realised the faucet leaked every time it was turned on.
+The previous occupant used the bucket to catch the water instead of fixing the faucet.

 For things like that, inform the homeowner and they can fix it out of pocket before you start living there or they’ll ask you to fix it and you deduct the amount from the monthly rent.
 Speaking of finances, you’ll need a deposit and the most common (sometimes negotiable) is the 2+1+0.5 arrangement.